akprakashkumar/akprakashkumar.github.io/_pages/about.md

   		Site Reliability Engineer with over 8 years of experience in managing diverse, distributed application infrastructure.
 Quick learner and self starter with a can do attitude.
 Passionate about cloud, security, and automation.
 	</p>
 	<p>
 		On the personal front, I am an an avid reader, I enjoy going on long drives, and love travelling to new places.
-I strongly believe in the saying, <b>"Everything happens for a reason"</b>, as I've have a lot of experiences.
+I strongly believe in the saying, <b>"everything happens for a reason"</b>, as I've had a lot of life altering experiences.
 	</p>
 	<p>
 		Always open to new challenges and opportunities that intrigues me, do feel free to hit me up on my email, or on my LinkedIn.